Gender pay gap widens in Swiss banking sector

 Female bank employees in Switzerland earn on average 24% less than men, a new survey has revealed.
 The gender wage gap has widened in the banking sector over the past two years.

 An anonymous survey by the Association of Swiss Banking Employees (SBPV/ASEB), published on Tuesdayexternal link, revealed a 23.6% difference between men’s and women’s salaries in the Swiss banking sector in 2019.
+The association's previous survey in 2017 showed a 21.7% gender pay gap.

-This compares with an average 14.6% gender wage disparity across all professions, according to the Federal Statistical Office.
+These compare with an average 14.6% gender wage disparity across all professions, according to the Federal Statistical Office.

 On average, men’s fixed salaries in the Swiss banking sector were 22.2% higher than women’s (20.7% in 2017), while bonuses were 36% higher (30.8% in 2017), the survey of 4,700 employees found.